HacAtac/GTX-Mobile-Detailing/README.md

 ## Features

-- Calendly API (Booking-future development)
+- Calendly API for booking services
-- login (Authentication)
+- login (Authentication with JWT)
-- CRUD methods on services.
+- CRUD methods on services for business owner.
 - Stripe (Payment-future development)